Lambert–Eaton myasthenic syndrome: Causes

 LEMS is often associated with lung cancer (50–70%), specifically small-cell carcinoma, making LEMS a paraneoplastic syndrome.
 Of the people with small-cell lung cancer, 1–3% have LEMS.
 In most of these cases, LEMS is the first symptom of the lung cancer, and it is otherwise asymptomatic.

 LEMS may also be associated with endocrine diseases, such as hypothyroidism (an underactive thyroid gland) or diabetes mellitus type 1.
 Myasthenia gravis, too, may happen in the presence of tumors (thymoma, a tumor of the thymus in the chest); people with MG without a tumor and people with LEMS without a tumor have similar genetic variations that seem to predispose them to these diseases.
 HLA-DR3-B8 (an HLA subtype), in particular, seems to predispose to LEMS.

 Mechanism

+Normal physiology

 In normal neuromuscular function, a nerve impulse is carried down the axon (the long projection of a nerve cell) from the spinal cord.
 At the nerve ending in the neuromuscular junction, where the impulse is transferred to the muscle cell, the nerve impulse leads to the opening of voltage-gated calcium channels (VGCC), the influx of calcium ions into the nerve terminal, and the calcium-dependent triggering of synaptic vesicle fusion with plasma membrane.
 These synaptic vesicles contain acetylcholine, which is released into the synaptic cleft and stimulates the acetylcholine receptors on the muscle.
 The muscle then contracts.